rikandart/price-comparison/README.md

 # price-comparison
-This repo contains java backend for price comparison from DNS Shop, M.Video and CItilink.
+This repo contains java backend for price comparison from DNS Shop, M.Video and Citilink.